burlachenkok/exploring-python3/python3-note.md

 > Magic is an official term used by the Python community, even though in professional and science literature this term is used rarely.
 >
-> This informal name shines a light that a lot of things inside the Python community happen informally without standardization.
+> This informal name shines a light on the fact that a lot of things inside the Python community happen informally without standardization.
 >
-> By the way it does mean that this is bad and wrong...
+> By the way, it does mean that this is bad and wrong...
 >
 > Python is not the only place where such a situation exists.
 The effect that both styles (formal and informal) can coexist can be obtained by looking into API and development styles for Android OS and Linux/Windows OS or IOS.
 It is well known that the development for Android OS is mostly cowboy style.